jafari-dev/better-git-commits/README.md

 ❌ `Refactoring and cleaning codes`

 🔷 **Why it's bad?**
 > How can I be informed that which section of the codebase had been modified?
 Or how can I guess what type of refactoring had been applied on codebase?
-You commit message have to include the answer of there questions in self!
+Your commit message have to include the answer of these questions in self!

 ❌ `Bug resolved`